Kakcil/corporate-job-list-kurumsal-meslek-listesi/README.md

 # EN

-Veriler tarafımca resmi kariyer sitelerinden çekilerek düzenlenmiştir.
-Kurumsal projelerinizde kullanabileceğiniz mütevazi meslek listesini 3 farklı formatta (.xlsx , .json & .xml) EN klasörünün içinde bulabilirsiniz.
+The data have been edited by me from official career websites.
+You can find the modest job list that you can use in your corporate projects in 3 different formats (.xlsx, .json & .xml) in the EN folder.

 # Support
 - Maybe you can help improve the list.